James Coigly: Arrest, trial and execution

 From the scaffold—again according to Madden—Coigly declared that his true and only "crime" in the eyes of those who condemned him was to have "taught the people that no man can serve his God by persecuting other for religious opinions" and to have been "very active in procuring a long address to the king, to put an end to a calamitous and destructive war".

-On receiving the news of Coigly's execution, Tone, wrote in his diary: "If I ever reach Ireland I will be the first to propose a monument to his memory".
+On receiving the news of Coigly's execution, Tone wrote in his diary: "If I ever reach Ireland I will be the first to propose a monument to his memory".
 Yet Coigly was written out of the general narrative history of 1798.
-For the centenary of the rebellion pilgrimages were organised to Maidstone and addressed by member of the Irish Parliamentary Party, but the events attracted little attention.
+For the centenary of the rebellion, pilgrimages were organised to Maidstone and addressed by members of the Irish Parliamentary Party, but the events attracted little attention.
 The assembled attended mass at St Francis Church in Maidstone, where in Coigly's memory they installed three stained glass windows (dedicated to Saints Patrick.
 Brigid and Francis) and a brass cross inscribed in English and Irish.